 Plug the batteries into the MPX connectors on the backer with correct polarity.
-We recommend PowerPak 2.5 X2 or 5.0 X2.
+We recommend PowerBox PowerPak with 2.5x2 or 5.0x2.
 If you prefer to use other makes of battery, or packs you have assembled yourself, please take particular care over polarity - it is always better to check twice rather than make a mistake.
 If you connect a battery to the backer incorrectly, this will immediately ruin the associated regulator.
 The unit does not feature reverse polarity protection, as this minimises power losses between battery and backer.
-The + markings are printed clearly on the case cover.
+The • markings are printed clearly on the case cover.